Paradise Point - Hollywell

 Population growth drivers in Paradise Point - Hollywell are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Paradise Point - Hollywell's population is around 10,682 as of November 2025.
-This reflects an increase of 691 people since the 2021 Census, which reported a population of 9,991 people.
-The change was inferred from the estimated resident population of 10,659 in June 2024 and an additional 69 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,887 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Paradise Point - Hollywell's growth rate of 6.9% since the 2021 census exceeded that of the SA3 area at 6.5%, marking it as a growth leader in the region.
-Overseas migration contributed approximately 55.5% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+Paradise Point - Hollywell's population is around 10,704 as of Feb 2026.
+This reflects an increase of 713 people since the 2021 Census, which reported a population of 9,991 people.
+The change was inferred from the estimated resident population of 10,659 from the ABS as of June 2024 and an additional 77 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,891 persons per square kilometer.
+Paradise Point - Hollywell's growth of 7.1% since the 2021 census exceeded the SA3 area average of 6.5%.
+Population growth was primarily driven by overseas migration contributing approximately 55.5% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-A significant population increase is forecast for the top quartile of Australian non-metropolitan areas, with Paradise Point - Hollywell expected to increase by 2,585 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 24.0% in total over the 17 years.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort released in 2023 based on 2022 data.
+A significant population increase is forecast for the top quartile of Australian non-metropolitan areas, with Paradise Point - Hollywell expected to increase by 2,585 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 23.7% in total over the 17 years.

 Frequently Asked Questions - Population